 To get started, jump into your device’s Settings menu by clicking the system tray and then the “Settings” button.
 (Note: I’m on the Chrome OS developer channel with the “New System Menu” flag enabled, so the following screenshot may look different than what you have.)

 In the Settings menu, scroll down to the bottom.
-There should be an entry titled “Linux (Beta).”
+There should be an entry titled “Linux development environment (Beta).”
 If it’s there, you’re in luck—your device supports Linux apps.
 Click the “Turn On” button to get everything rolling.

 A new window will open that lets you set up Linux.
 Click the “Install” button to get started installing the Terminal.